A Million Ways to Die in the West: Home media

 A Million Ways to Die in the West was released via DVD and Blu-ray on October 7, 2014, by Universal Studios Home Entertainment.
 The Blu-ray release contains an unrated version (135 minutes), along with the original theatrical cut (116 minutes).
 In the United States, the film has grossed $8,336,420 from DVD sales and $6,739,162 from Blu-ray sales, making a total of $15,075,582.

 Reception

 Box office

 The film grossed $43.1 million in North America and $43.3 million in other territories, for a worldwide total of $86.4 million, against its $40 million budget.

 It grossed $16.8 million in its opening weekend, finishing in third place at the box office behind fellow newcomer Maleficent and the previous weekend's opener X-Men: Days of Future Past.
 This was below expectations of $26 million.
 In its second weekend, the film dropped to number five, grossing an additional $7.3 million.
 In its third weekend, the film dropped to number eight, grossing $3.2 million.
 In its fourth weekend, the film dropped to number 11, grossing $1.6 million.

+In 2026, English director Edgar Wright confessed to the Far Out Magazine website that he'd "rubbed his hands with glee" when Million Ways flopped, because when Wright's movie Scott Pilgrim vs the World bombed at the box office, McFarlane had tweeted, "Scott Pilgrim 0, the World 2."